Brilliant Earth

-Brilliant Earth is a company that sells jewelry featuring diamonds and other gemstones that are asserted to be ethically sourced.
+Brilliant Earth is an American company that sells jewelry featuring diamonds and other gemstones that are asserted to be ethically sourced.
 The company was established in August 2005 by Beth Gerstein and Eric Grossberg, and is headquartered in San Francisco, California.
-According to Businessweek, the company has been influential in creating a market for ethically-sourced jewelry.
+According to Businessweek, the company has been influential in creating a market for ethically sourced jewelry.
 Some provenance claims were disputed as per a 2017 The Next Web article.

 History

 The idea for Brilliant Earth was conceived in 2004 by two Stanford alumni, Beth Gerstein and Eric Grossberg.
-Gerstein has said she was looking for an ethically-produced engagement ring in 2003, failing which she partnered with Grossberg to establish Brilliant Earth in August 2005, and launched their e-commerce website in July 2006.
+Gerstein has said she was looking for an ethically produced engagement ring in 2003, failing which she partnered with Grossberg to establish Brilliant Earth in August 2005, and launched their e-commerce website in July 2006.

 The company has since opened showrooms in San Francisco, Atlanta, and elsewhere in the United States.

 The company completed an initial public offering in September 2021.

 Operations

 Brilliant Earth uses both natural diamonds and lab-created diamonds in its jewelry.
 The natural diamonds are sourced from Diavik and Ekati mines in Canada, and from Namibia and Botswana.
 The company's sapphires are from either Australia or Malawi.

 The company uses recycled materials such as gold, silver and platinum or obtains them from co-ops that meet standards set by the Alliance for Responsible Mining.
-They are a Certified Carbonfree® Business Partner and use FSC-certified wood for boxes.
-They offer both modern as well as vintage styles including Victorian, Edwardian and Art Deco designs and serves a socially conscious audience.

-Certification

-The company is certified by the Responsible Jewellery Council, a responsible and ethical business practices certification organization.